Zhytomyr: History

 Legend holds that Zhytomyr was established about 884 by Zhytomyr, prince of a Slavic tribe of Drevlians.
 This date, 884, is cut into a large stone of the ice age times, standing on the hill where Zhytomyr was founded.
 Zhytomyr was one of the prominent cities of Kievan Rus'.
 The first records of the town date from 1240, when it was sacked by the Mongol hordes of Batu Khan.

 In 1320 Zhytomyr was captured by the Grand Duchy of Lithuania and received Magdeburg rights in 1444.
-After the Union of Lublin (1569) the city was incorporated into the Crown of the Polish Kingdom and in 1667, following the Treaty of Andrusovo, it became the capital of the Kiev Voivodeship.
+After the Union of Lublin (1569) the city was incorporated into the Kingdom of Poland and became an important center of local administration, seat of the starosta, and capital of Żytomierz County.
+Here, sejmiks of Kiev Voivodeship took place.
+In 1572, the town had 142 buildings, a manor house of the starosta and a castle.
+Following the privilege of King Sigismund III Vasa, Zhytomyr had the right for two fairs a year.
+During Khmelnytsky Uprising (1648) Zhytomyr was incorporated into Cossack Hetmanate state.
+In 1667, following the Treaty of Andrusovo, it became the capital of the Kiev Voivodeship.
+In 1724, a Jesuit school and monastery were opened here.
+By 1765, Zhytomyr had five churches, including 3 Roman Catholic and 2 Orthodox, and 285 houses.
 In the Second Partition of Poland in 1793 it passed to Imperial Russia and became the capital of the Volhynian Governorate.
+In 1804 was named capital of the Volhynian Governorate.